AthenaEPI/dmipy/README.md

 # Dmipy: Diffusion Microstructure Imaging in Python

-The Dmipy software package facilitates the estimation of diffusion MRI-based microstructure features by taking a completely modular approach to Microstructure Imaging.
+The Dmipy software package facilitates the **reliable and reproducible estimation of diffusion MRI-based microstructure features**.
+It does this by taking a **completely modular approach to Microstructure Imaging**.
 Using Dmipy you can design, fit, and recover the parameters of any multi-compartment microstructure model in usually less than 10 lines of code.
 Created models can be used to simulate and fit data for any PGSE-based dMRI acquisition, including including single shell, multi-shell, multi-diffusion time and multi-TE acquisition schemes.
-Dmipy's main features include the following:
+Dmipy's main features include:

 **Complete Freedom in Model Design and Optimization**
-- Any combination of tissue models (e.g. Gaussian, Cylinder, Sphere) can be combined into a multi-compartment model.
+- Any combination of tissue models (e.g. Gaussian, Cylinder, Sphere) and axon bundle representation (e.g. orientation-dispersed/diameter-distributed) can be combined into a multi-compartment model.
-- Any model can be distributed with Watson/Bingham or Gamma distributions.
+- Any appropriate model can be orientation-dispersed and/or axon diameter-distributed.
 - Any predefined or custom parameter constraints or relations can be imposed.
 - Free choice of global optimizer to fit your model to the data (Brute-Force or Stochastic)
 - Ability to also fit the spherical mean of any multi-compartment model to the spherical mean of the data.